 Babysense – Best in Temperature Monitoring

-For parents who want the reassurance that their child is safe and comfortable at all times, the Babysense video model provides constant room temperature monitoring that is designed to alert when the room is too cold (under 55 F) or too hot (above 90 F).
+For parents who want the reassurance that their child is safe and comfortable at all times, the Babysense video model provides constant room temperature monitoring that is designed to alert when the room is too cold (under 55 degrees Fahrenheit) or too hot (above 90 degrees Fahrenheit).
 This can be especially helpful for those living in cooler or warmer climates.

 Anmeate – Best Quality